 This unit must be installed in accordance with instructions outlined in this manual during the installation, service, and operation of this unit.
 Unqualified individuals should not attempt to interpret these instructions or install this equipment.
-Failure to follow safety recommendations could result in possible damage to the equipment, serious personal injury or death..
+Failure to follow safety recommendations could result in possible damage to the equipment, serious personal injury or death.

 - The installer must comply with all local codes and regulations which govern the installation of this type of equipment.
 Local codes and regulations take precedence over any recommendations contained in these instructions.
-Consult local building codes and the National Electrical Code (NFPA 70) for special installation requirements. - All electrical wiring must be completed in accordance with local, state and national codes and regulations and with the National Electric Code (NFPA 70) or in Canada the Canadian Electric Code Part 1 CSA C.22.1. - This furnace must be installed in accordance with these instructions, all applicable local building codes and the current revision of the National Fuel Gas Code (NFPA54/ANSI Z223.1) or the Natural Gas and Propane Installation Code, CAN/CGA B149.1. - Use only with type of gas approved for this furnace.
-Refer to the furnace rating plate. - Install this furnace only in a location and position as specified on page 5. - Provide adequate combustion and ventilation air to the furnace space as specified on page 6. - Provide adequate clearances around the vent air intake terminal as specified in Figure 1 (page 9), Figure 2 (page 9), Figure 3 (page 9) & Figure 4 (page 9). - Combustion products must be discharged outdoors.
-Connect this furnace to an approved vent system only, as specified on page 7, page 8, page 9, & page 10. - Never test for gas leaks with an open flame.
+Consult local building codes and the National Electrical Code (NFPA 70) for special installation requirements. - All electrical wiring must be completed in accordance with local, state and national codes and regulations and with the National Electric Code (NFPA 70) or in Canada the Canadian Electric Code Part 1 CSA C.22.1. - This furnace must be installed in accordance with these instructions, all applicable local building codes and the current revision of the National Fuel Gas Code (NFPA54/ANSIZ223.1) or the Natural Gas and Propane Installation Code, CAN/CGA B149.1. - Use only with type of gas approved for this furnace.
+Refer to the furnace rating plate. - Install this furnace only in a location and position as specified on page 5. - Provide adequate combustion and ventilation air to the furnace space as specified on pages 6 7. - Provide adequate clearances around the vent air intake terminal as specified in Figure 1, Figure 2, Figure 3, and Figure 4 (page 9). - Combustion products must be discharged outdoors.
+Connect this furnace to an approved vent system only, as specified on pages 7 - 10. - Never test for gas leaks with an open flame.
 Use a commercially available soap solution to check all connections.
 See page 19. - This furnace is designed to operate with a maximum external pressure rise of 0.3 inches of water column.
-Consult Table 7, (page 32) and the rating plate for the proper circulating air flow and temperature rise.
+Consult the rating plate for the proper circulating air flow and temperature rise.
 It is important that the duct system be designed to provide the correct flow rates and external pressure rise.
 An improperly designed duct system can result in nuisance shutdowns, and comfort or noise issues. - This furnace must not be used for temporary heating of buildings or structures under construction.